tsy24/tp/docs/DeveloperGuide.md

 #### How `MainWindow` processes `CommandResult`

-`MainWindow#handleChange()` is a new method that handles the switch the list display.
+`MainWindow#handleChange()` is a new method that handles the switching of the list display.
 It checks if a `CommandResult` object specifies the change of list display, and changes the UI accordingly.

 #### Execution